Featured image: SIMAGIC GT NEO

 GT NEO – SIMAGIC

-It’s a 300mm diameter wheel (therefore Formula/ LMP and GT3 spec) with a weight of around 1500g.
-It’s SimHub supported and feels solid, communicates FFB really nicely and overall I think this is *the* budget sim racing wheel of 2024:
+It’s a 300mm diameter wheel (therefore Formula/ LMP and GT3 spec) with a weight of 1100g (net weight; approximately 1500g with the included QR50 Quick Release).
+It’s SimHub supported and feels solid, communicates FFB really nicely and overall I think this is *the* budget sim racing wheel:

 The GT NEO includes 2 thumb rotary encoders, 2 seven-directional switches, 4 12-bit absolute value encoders, 10 customizable RGB buttons, and 4 Hall Effect paddle modules.
 It is PC compatible and works with 3rd party wheelbases, although a Mag Con cable (USB connection) is required, and you’ll need to choose a compatible 70mm PCD QR hub.